mackelab/figure_tutorial/README.md

 ## Goals
 - Consistent fontsizes, ticksizes, etc.
-- Generating figures completely from `python` and the command line, without using `inkscape` or `illustrator`.
+- Generating figures completely from `Python` and the command line, without manually editing them in `inkscape` or `illustrator`.

 ## Ingredients
 We will go through the workflow in five parts.
 Note that all code that is described in these parts can also be found in this repo.